 You know the kind I mean?
 A few years ago it was Hatchimals.
 Remember them?
 Expensive and so darn cute!

 But let me ask you a question.
-Are your kids still playing with that Hatchimal today?
+Do your kids still play with that toy today?

 The problem with these “must have” toys

 As a general rule many of these novelty toys don’t give a lot of play value.
 Not because your kids didn’t like thing.
 They did.
 For a short time.

 The problem is that these kinds of toys tend to have limited play value.
 Once they’ve done their thing the novelty’s over.
 There isn’t a whole lot else you can do with them.
 Then they loose their appeal and become boring.

 What the toy makers want to keep quiet

 Buying more expensive trendy toys WON’T keep your children playing for hours.
 Finding SIMPLE open-ended toys that encourage imaginative play will.
 And the best part?
 There are LOADS of toys under $30 that provide this kind of play value.

 Sounds good right?